 Growers and Producers

-With the legalization of cannabis for recreational use, cannabis is now big business.
-To meet the increasing demand, growers and producers will experience rapid growth, expanding operations, acquiring new facilities and hiring additional employees, which in turn may give rise to human resources issues.
+With the legalization of cannabis for recreational use, cannabis is big business.
+To meet the increasing demand, growers and producers experience rapid growth, expanding operations, acquiring new facilities and hiring additional employees, which in turn may give rise to human resources issues.
 As one of Canada’s leading labour and employment law firms, we can help your organization manage these issues.
 Our assistance includes:

-- Advising on minimum standards legislation compliance (e.g. hours of work and eating periods, overtime pay, public holidays and leaves of absence)
+- advising on minimum standards legislation compliance (hours of work and eating periods, overtime pay, public holidays and leaves of absence)

 - advising on the termination process